PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM: Experiments and Results

-Sub-milimeter Chamfer and closest point distances indicate accurate representations of the anatomy.
-The high Hausdorff distance may be caused by noise, since it focuses on the maximum of the nearest-neighbor distances.
-With additional post-filtering, these results can be improved even further.
-By changing the reconstruction parameters affecting the number of keyframes and the point selection thresholds, the balance between reconstruction speed and quality, or reconstruction density and noise can be changed.
-Finally, we note that coverage depends on the extent of exploration in the video.
+By changing the reconstruction parameters affecting the number of keyframes, point selection thresholds, and the number of features in the SfM pipeline, the balance between reconstruction speed and quality, or reconstruction density and noise can be changed.
+Finally, we note that coverage depends on the extent of exploration in the video and is only useful as a comparison between the methods.

+Besides the comparative analysis in Table~\ref{table:quantresults}, we collected one operation and two exploration videos for the case when a prostate phantom is submerged underwater, and one cadaver central airway exploration video.
+This data is excluded from the comparative analysis due to a lack of registration visual cues in SfM reconstructions.
+Prostate exploration reconstruction analysis is given in Figure~\ref{fig:UnderWater}, and qualitative results for cadaver and mid-operation reconstruction are given in Figure~\ref{fig:QualResults}.